Vishal1999-33/Invisible-Cloak-/README.md

 Value works in conjunction with saturation and describes the brightness or intensity of the color, from 0–100 percent, where 0 is completely black, and 100 is the brightest and reveals the most color.

+**_To learn about the variations in HSV values of red color you can also visit:- http://hanzratech.in/2015/02/07/caveat-thresholding-hue-component.html_**

 # Other colors

 ## Blue color